Bicycle paths, elasticae and sub-Riemannian geometry: Wider Context

-We know of five other rank 2 \sR geometries whose geodesics project to elasticae under a \sR submersion onto the Euclidean plane.
-(See the third paragraph of Section \ref{sec: Config} for the definition of a `\sR submersion''.)
+We know five other rank 2 \sR geometries besides our $\SEt$ geometry whose geodesics project to elasticae under a \sR submersion onto the Euclidean plane.
+(See the third paragraph of Section \ref{sec: Config} for the definition of a `\sR submersion'.)
 Two are Carnot geometries, one being the Engel group, whose growth vector is $(2,3,4)$ (see \cite{Ardentov1, Ardentov2}), and the other, sometimes called the Cartan group, being the unique Carnot group with growth vector $(2,3,5)$ (see \cite{Sachkov4}).
 (The growth vector of a Carnot group is its basic numerical invariant and encapsulates the graded dimensions of its Lie algebra.)
-Another case is the so-called flat Martinet geometry, see \cite{martinet}.
-The remaining two geometries are five-dimensional, arising from rolling a constant curvature surface along the Euclidean plane, and have state spaces are $\SOt \times \R^2$ and $\PSLt\times \R^2$.
+Another is the flat Martinet geometry, see \cite{martinet}.
+The remaining two are five-dimensional, arising from rolling a constant curvature surface along the Euclidean plane, and have state spaces $\SOt \times \R^2$ and $\PSLt\times \R^2$.
 See \cite{Jurdjevic1, Jurdjevic2} for a derivation of elasticae as their geodesics.
-In all these geometries, except the flat Martinet geometry, the only metric lines are those geodesics which project onto Euclidean lines or Euler solitons.
-In the flat Martinet geometry only Euclidean lines are projections of metric lines.
-The results of \cite{LeDonne} exclude all the elasticae except the solitons and lines from being metric lines.
-Why are the solitons metric lines in the other cases?
-It turns out that they are not, always: in the $\SOt \times \R^2$ case, although all Euler solitons arise as projections of geodesics onto $\R^2$, not all of these correspond to metric lines.
+In all five geometries the geodesics projecting to Euclidean lines are metric lines and in the flat Martinet geometry these exhaust the set of metric lines.
+In the other four geometries some of the geodesics which project onto solitons are also metric lines.
+In the $\SOt \times \R^2$ case all elasticae, and in particular all Euler solitons, arise as projections of geodesics onto $\R^2$, but only some of the solitons, namely those whose kink is `small enough', arise as projections of metric lines.